UBC-MDS/programming-in-python-for-data-science/chapters/en/module7.md

 <opt text="<code>Import numpy As np</code>">

-Be careful with capitals in this case, when you use capitalization, neither `Import` or `As` are Python keywords.
+Be careful with capitals in this case, when you use capitalization, neither `Import` nor `As` are Python keywords.

 </opt>